-Learning to live a simplified lifestyle has been a goal of mine for quite a while.
+Learning to live a simple life has been a goal of mine for quite a while.
 Doing more with less and living better with little is the whole premise behind my blog Simple Living Country Gal.
-Simple living is nothing new, actually, it is becoming more and more popular every day.
+A simplified lifestyle is nothing new, actually, it is becoming more and more popular every day.
 In a world that is full of gadgets all designed to make our lives easier, it is ironic that those gadgets are instead making our lives more complicated and busy.

 The purpose of simple living is reducing chaos and stress by removing the excess and clutter.
 This can at times be easier said than done.
 So rather than diving in head first, let’s take this one step at a time.
 Slow and simple changes tend to stick and you all know how I love simple!

 Well, to be honest, it is whatever you want it to be.
 For our family, it simply means doing more with less.
 Fewer things, less clutter, less debt, less mess, and less busy.
 If we don’t use it, need it, or love it….we are not going to keep it.
 It’s that simple.

 You need to look at your home as a treasured space.
 Only items that are special (they mean something to you), are useful (you need them to get through day-to-day life), or are luxuries (entertainment that you enjoy but do not specifically need) will earn a spot in your home.
 Simple living will keep things to a minimum.

 The best part???